 Documentary from magazinies.defensie.nl (Dutch only).

-On September 19, 2016, the day after celebration of the anniversary of Operation Market-Garden, a historic Lancaster PA474 ‘KC-A’ flew low over the location of the wreckage R1322 to pay a tribute to the Polish airmen.
+On September 19, 2016, the day after celebration of the anniversary of Operation Market-Garden, one of the historic Lancasters PA474 ‘KC-A’ flew low over the location of the wreckage R1322 to pay a tribute to the Polish airmen.

 THE CREW OF THE VICKER WELLINGTON R1322